RobertBurrellDonkin/blog.robertburrelldonkin.com/README.md

 This is the source for my third blog - [A Life Engineering Software](https://blog.robertburrelldonkin.com/).

-Where *Wierdest Undreampt Use Case* was edgy, as the name suggests I hope that *A Life Engineering Software* turned out to be more measured and moderate.
+Where *Wierdest Undreampt Use Case* was edgy, as the name suggests I hope that *A Life Engineering Software* turns out to be more measured and moderate.
 I think I'm about ready for a bit more of that in my life as well as my blog.

+Where *It's Tech Up North* was all about agile and lean, as the name suggests I hope that *A Life Engineering Software* focusses more on engineering and architecture.
+I believe that the agile and lean movements have matured and that I've handed the batton on the professionals who have made the study of engineering methods their specialism.

 # My Thanks